-If you are missing a single tooth, Chesapeake, VA dentist, Dr. John C. Cranham will recommend a dental implant secured dental crown to replace it.
-Just one missing tooth can compromise your smile as well cause some oral health issues.
+If you are missing a single tooth, and it is affecting your speech and bite, your implant dentist in Chesapeake VA will recommend an implant-secured dental crown to replace it.
+Just one missing tooth can compromise your smile, as well as cause some oral health issues.
 The surrounding teeth will begin to shift and this will lead to many bite problems.
 When your lower jaw and upper jaw do not connect properly, the result is a strain on your jaw joints leading to TMJ disorders.
 Failing to replace your missing tooth can also lead to gum disease, tooth decay and further tooth loss.

 Why Choose a Single Dental Implant for a Missing Tooth?